Links on SoundGuys may earn us a commission. Learn more.

 While the specific cause won’t necessarily change your hearing loss treatment, it might require regular monitoring, and possibly further treatment to avoid the rapid progression of hearing loss.
-It could also have an impact on the type of hearing aid you choose initially.
+It could also impact the type of hearing aid you choose initially.

 Choose the right type of hearing aid